 |Rooms||2 bedrooms, 1 bathrooms of which 1 family bathroom|

 |Notes||Pets welcome, No smoking at this property|

-Electric night storage heaters with woodburner in sitting room.
-Oil-fired AGA, electric oven and hob, microwave, fridge, freezer, washing machine, tumble dryer, TV with Freeview, DVD, selection of books, games and DVDs.
+Electric night storage heaters with woodburner.
+Oil-fired AGA, electric oven and hob, microwave, fridge, freezer, washing machine, tumble dryer, TV with Freeview, DVD, WiFi, selection of books, games and DVDs.
 Fuel, power and starter pack for woodburner inc. in rent.
 Further fuel for woodburner available on an honesty box basis.
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
 Off road parking for 2 cars.
 Rear enclosed lawned garden with patio and furniture.
-One well-behaved pet welcome.
+One well-behaved dog welcome.
 Sorry, no smoking.
 Shops 3 miles, pub 1 mile.
 Note: Due to animals on surrounding farmland, pets should be kept on a lead when outside.

 Impressive mountains, open fells and clear-water lakes, the Lake District has it all.
 From walking in the mountains to exhilarating watersports or just a gentle cruise on a steam-powered yacht, Cumbria is the perfect holiday destination.